 - Next, you install the camera mount wherever you want to put the camera.
 (It should be an unobstructed view for the best outcome).

-- Lastly, put the camera on the mount, It will then be magnetically attached so you can now adjust to the best viewing angle.
+- Lastly, put the camera on the mount.
+You can now adjust the angle by magnetically attaching it.

 Arlo Ultra 2 Battery Life

-As stated earlier, it comes with improved battery life, it is not just improved, it is superb, as it can go on for 6 months between charges.
+In addition to improved battery life, it can last 6 months without charging, which is superb.
 When recharging, it takes around 3.5 hours to be full, and it is also swappable.

-But then since so many other features have been added to the Arlo Ultra 2 compared to its predecessors, the battery life will depend on so many of these features, like how much motion is detected, how many times the live view feature is activated, the times the spotlight or the siren features are activated, or the times the two-way microphones and speakers are used.
+The battery life of the Arlo Ultra 2, however, will depend on a variety of features, such as how much motion is detected, how often the live view feature is activated, how often spotlights and sirens are activated, or how often two-way microphones and speakers are used.

-The camera is removable too, so you do not have to stay out of security cams when charging as you can easily swap it with a charged one while you’re charging the low one.
+Since the camera is removable, you can easily swap it with a charged one while you’re charging the low one.

 How To Charge Arlo Ultra 2 Battery?

 The battery is very easy to recharge.
-It could be charged using the bundled USB cable and power adapter.
+Power adapter and USB cable are included for charging.
 You can purchase more than one battery, so you can charge one while the other one is in use.

 Arlo Ultra 2 Price & Availability

 The listing price from Arlo for its Ultra 2 camera is $599.99.
-This is for the Ultra 2 two-camera kit, inside this kit, you will see two cameras and the smart hub, which is an expensive purchase anyways, though it is fully worth it.
+It is a costly purchase, but well worth it for two cameras and a smart hub.

 It is available worldwide through Arlo’s website and other online retailers including Amazon.
-There is also a 3-camera kit which is priced at $899.99, in the US and the UK there is a 4-camera kit that costs $999.99.
-There is also a single add-on camera that doesn’t include the smart hub; they are priced at $299.99.
+A 3-camera kit costs $899.99, and a 4-camera kit costs $999.99 in the US and the UK.
+There is also a single add-on camera that doesn’t include the smart hub; it costs $299.

 Pros & Cons Of Arlo Ultra 2 Security Camera